BAE SYSTEMS

 Challenge 1: Balancing Speed, Collaboration, and Feasibility

-As a new product built by a newly formed UX team, we had to ramp up quickly and stay agile.
-Working across multiple teams with different goals was challenging—UX prioritized usability, while developers focused on feasibility and delivery.
-Finding common ground required constant collaboration, quick iteration, and flexibility to meet client expectations.
+As a new product with a newly formed UX team, we had to ramp up quickly while working across teams with different priorities.
+UX focused on usability, engineering prioritized feasibility and delivery.
+Aligning required fast iteration, close collaboration, and flexible problem-solving.

 Challenge 2: Iterating the Design Process Midstream

-Early on, system engineers were driving the design approach, with UX brought in late to validate functionality.
-This limited our ability to advocate for user needs and design without limitations.
-We also started with lo-fi concepts but had little time to evolve them into high-fidelity mockups within the design system.
-Over time, we shifted to involve UX from the start—leading with research, then design, followed by developer feasibility checks—which closed gaps and improved both usability and delivery speed.
+Early on, system engineers drove the design approach, bringing UX in late.
+This limited our ability to advocate for user needs.
+We evolved the workflow to involve UX from the start—research, design, then feasibility checks—closing gaps and improving both usability and delivery speed.

 Challenge 3: Shifting from Lo-Fi to High-Fi Under Constraints